 According to Grant Thornton, the cross-border mergers and acquisitions involving Indian IT and IT-enabled companies increased by nearly 12% between January and December 15, 2008, to \$3.22 billion (in 98 deals) compared with \$2.88 billion (in 159 deals) in 2007.
 The average deal size in 2008 increased to \$32.86 million, up from \$18.15 million in 2007.

-"We believe Indian IT services firms should focus on acquiring smaller and medium-sized European IT services firms with Euros 50-200 million in annual revenues," said Mr. Schumacher.
-He added that the Nordics offer more attractive acquisition opportunities when compared to Germany.
+"We believe Indian IT services firms should focus on acquiring smaller and medium-size European IT services firms with e50-200 million in annual revenues," says Mr. Schumacher.
+He adds that the Nordics offer more attractive acquisition opportunities when compared to Germany.

-Some experts, however, say Indian companies need to acquire large European companies and challenge bigger multinational rivals.
+Some experts however, say the Indian companies need to acquire large European companies and challenge bigger multinational rivals.
 "Customers especially expect their providers to have flexibility and global reach.
-This cannot be offered by focus on one region (India) and insignificant footprint in Europe or the US," said Sridhar Vedala, managing director of outsourcing advisory firm Quantum Step.
+This cannot be offered by focus on one region (India) and insignificant footprint in Europe or the US," says Sridhar Vedala, managing director of outsourcing advisory firm Quantum Step.
+"At some stage the focus will have to shift from short-term margins to a long-term strategic growth, which is when the European firms will start looking lucrative," Mr. Vedala adds.